SC Announces Vacancies Of Technical Interns - UrduPoint

 SC Announces Vacancies Of Technical Interns

-The application form and required qualifications/terms and conditions are mentioned in the advertisement available on the Supreme Court website www.
+The application form and required qualifications/terms and conditions are mentioned in the advertisement available on the Supreme Court's website www.

 supremecourt.gov.pk/careers.